synshop/rtfm/docs/Software/Lightburn Quick Guide.md

 - Always wear safety glasses.
 - Ventilate your workspace.
 - Use scrap material to test settings before final runs.
+- For Line (cut) mode: Look for smoke coming from the underside of the project.
+This indicates it has successfully cut all the way.
+- for Line (cut) mode, cutting twice is fine, as long as you have not moved the stock.
+Good luck getting it back in position.
+- Some machines have other pecadillos.
+(First child needs a support bar while open)

+## 🧰 Advanced Considerations
+- Does your Line (cut) project need fiducials?
+Design time is the best time to add them.
+- Does your project have lots of small bits and bobs?
+Does it need numbering on the back-side of the bits?

+## 🧰 Cleanup and Shutdown
+- For First Child, this is pretty straighforward
+  - Turn off at the power strip.
+  - Fine to leave your non-useful scrap in the corner.

 ---